imapp-pl/gas-cost-estimator/docs/report_stage_iv.md

 - `EXTCODESIZE`, `EXTCODECOPY`, `EXTCODEHASH`: The cost of accessing warm addresses is much lower than the nominal.

 > Client Implementation notes:
 > The `ADDRESS` and `CALLER` opcodes might not be the most used ones, but still, it is worth investigating the implementation.
-The teams behind Geth, Erigon, EthereumJS, Besu and EvmOne should investigate if there is room for optimization.
+The teams behind Geth, Erigon, EthereumJS, Besu, and EvmOne should investigate if there is room for optimization.

 #### Logs
 Included OPCODEs: `LOG0`, `LOG1`, `LOG2`, `LOG3`, `LOG4`